Sunday, April 12, 2026

 The crowd looked like a typical Sunday outing.
 It was mostly men, off work for the day.
 The clouds of smoke helped the quieter patrons meditate, while the drink and tobacco facilitated philosophical and political discussions with the more talkative ones.
 But nothing was toxic.
 It was all thoughtful and intelligent.
 That is why I like it at Metro.
 If you have never been there, I suggest you try it!

 Okay.
 That was the first review in three years.
-I think this blog is now be sustainable.
+I think this blog shall be sustainable.
 Later in the week, I have an event at Shaker's Cigar Bar.
-My next blog post will be all out that!
+My next blog post will be all about that!
 Thanks and it is good to be back.

 I am back - and the "trail" is why!